 Completing an address form by simply entering a postcode works well in the Netherlands, as a Dutch postcode normally only covers a small number of properties - similar to how they work in the UK.
 Once an address is selected, however, it should be formatted like a European address, with building number following street name, and postcode before the city name.

-For payments, debit/credit cards are less popular with the Dutch, with only 16% of shoppers preferring them.
+For payments, debit/credit cards are less popular with the Dutch.
 They instead lean heavily towards bank transfers and other electronic payments like PayPal.
 A service called iDEAL is particularly popular, as it allows users to pay for online purchases via bank transfer through their bank’s own user interface, intergrated into the ecommerce experience.

 In 2015, the Republic of Ireland introduced Eircode as a property-specific postal code for every address in the country.
 For ecommerce checkouts, this means that searching for an address using a 7-character Eircode should bring back just one result, saving the user time and key presses.